BonnyAD9/uamp/UNRELEASED.md

 - don't block when saving songs

 ## Bugfixes
+- Scroll widgets now remember their position while the app is runung
 - next on last song in playlist wouldn't stop playback
 - default volume is now always 1
 - Scrollbar thumb size is not limited